pfred/pfred-docker/README.md

 # Creating the pfredservice docker container
 ## Cloning this repository (Windows)
-If you are cloning this repository and wnat to create the service in a Windows machine, then set `git` to not change the scripts `EOL` Unix setting.
+If you are cloning this repository and want to create the service in a Windows machine, then set `git` to not change the scripts `EOL` Unix setting.
 Do this via the following git command in CLI:

 `git config --global core.autocrlf false`